 The other 20 per cent is used for administration and fundraising costs in Australia.
 By directing this portion of income to fundraising, it means we are able to have a wider reach and assist more children through our programs.

 Children and families who are assisted by Compassion rarely receive cash.
 Instead, benefits are almost always in the form of goods and services, carefully designed, delivered or purchased according to their needs.

 This would include: nutritious meals, health check-ups, tuition and mentoring, access to a safe place to play and learn and, most of all, a local church that supports, nurtures and encourages them.

 One hundred per cent of family, child development centre, graduation and child gifts (including birthday gifts) are sent through Compassion to the child development centre, where staff members assist the children and/or families to purchase goods that are appropriate and meet their specific needs.

 How do I know I can actually trust you with this?

 Compassion has numerous levels of accountability and financial checks, both internally and externally.

 As an organisational partner of the Fundraising Institute of Australia, we comply with the standards of Missions Interlink and we also engage Bentleys Brisbane (Audit) to perform a thorough audit on our financial reports each year.

 In addition, Compassion International has a global internal audit and risk management function that routinely monitors financial and operational integrity at child development centres and field offices across the globe.
-As part of this, Compassion reviews project partner financial activity and conducts child development centre visits on a regular basis, which can include audits.
-This way we can ensure all programs are meeting minimum standards of financial accountability and programmatic integrity.
+As part of this, Compassion reviews project partner financial activity and conducts child development centre visits periodically, which can include audits.
+This way we can endeavour to ensure all programs are meeting minimum standards of financial accountability and programmatic integrity.